Alexander Brown

 He received his PhD from the Department of Philosophy, University College London (UCL) (2005).
 He was a lecturer in political theory in the Department of Political Science at UCL (2005-9) before coming to UEA in September 2009.
 In 2018 he held a visiting post at the University of Queensland.

-He Tweets (@iAlexanderBrown) and blogs for The Conversation, The Huffington Post UK, and Eastminster
+He Tweets (@iAlexanderBrown) and blogs for The Conversation, The Huffington Post UK, Eastminster and 1584.

-He is the author of a major study on behalf of the Council of Europe looking at Models of Governance of Online Hate speech, published May 2020.
+He is the author of two major studies on behalf of the Council of Europe, looking at Models of Governance of Online Hate speech (2020) and Implementing the First Protocol to the Convention on Cybercrime (2023) respectively.

-He is also the author of seven research monographs:
+He is also an author of eight research monographs:

 - Hate Speech Frontiers: Exploring the Limits of the Ordinary and Legal Concepts (with Adriana Sinclair) (Cambridge University Press, 2023)